 Knigge says "The Dutch legal system can offer adequate solutions for mass claims, but only if the system is employed correctly and the necessary safeguards– which are also aimed at protecting the interests of the company against which the claim has been brought – are complied with."

-Houthoff is representing a major European truck manufacturer in its defence against a number of announced cartel damages mass claims to be submitted by associations of haulier companies.
+Houthoff is defending a major European truck manufacturer against several cartel damages mass claims submitted by claim vehicles allegedly representing haulier companies.

-Representing a former CFO of Fortis Bank N.V./SA in his defence against several prospectus claims, including a mass claim brought by the Dutch Shareholders Association (VEB).
+Houthoff represented a former CFO of a Belgian bank/insurance company in his defence against several prospectus claims, including a mass claim brought by the Dutch Shareholders Association (VEB).